Apert syndrome (also known as type I acrocephalosyndactyly) is a syndrome that is predominantly characterized by skull and limb malformations.

 History and etymology

-It is named after Eugene Apert, French physician, in 1906 although some reports suggest it was first described by Wheaton in 1894 2.
+It is named after Eugene Apert (1868–1940) 7, French pediatrician, who described it in 1906, although some reports suggest it was first described by Wheaton in 1894 2.

 - 1. Robson CD, Mulliken JB, Robertson RL et-al. Prominent basal emissary foramina in syndromic craniosynostosis: correlation with phenotypic and molecular diagnoses.
 AJNR Am J Neuroradiol.
 2000;21 (9): 1707-17.
 AJNR Am J Neuroradiol (full text) - Pubmed citation